Ofadiman/data-structures/readme.md

 - [Stack](stack.go)
 - [Tree](tree.go)

+# Singly Linked List

+A Singly Linked List is a linear data structure in which each element, called a node, contains a reference to the next node in the sequence.
+The first node in the list is called the head, and the last node's reference points to nil (or null), marking the end of the list.
+The following methods are supported:

+- `Add` - Adds a new node with a given value to the end of the list.

+Here are some real-world use cases of Singly Linked Lists:

+1. `Undo/Redo functionality`: Singly Linked Lists can be used to implement undo and redo functionality in applications like text editors, image editors, or web browsers.
+Each action performed by the user can be stored as a node in the list, and traversing the list in reverse order can undo the actions.
+2. `Dynamic memory allocation`: Singly Linked Lists can be used to manage memory allocation in operating systems.
+Free blocks of memory can be stored as nodes in a linked list, making it easier to allocate and deallocate memory as needed.
+3. `Implementing data structures`: Singly Linked Lists can be used as a building block for more complex data structures like Stacks, Queues, or Symbol Tables.
+4. `Representing sparse data`: In situations where data is sparse, Singly Linked Lists can be used to store non-zero elements efficiently.
+5. `Implementing navigation systems`: In navigation systems, waypoints can be stored in a Singly Linked List to represent a route or path.
+The list can be traversed from the head to the tail to follow the route.
+6. `Music playlist`: A music player can use a Singly Linked List to represent a playlist, where each node represents a song.
+This allows for easy insertion and deletion of songs in the playlist.

 # Stack

 A stack is a linear data structure that follows the Last In, First Out (LIFO) principle, meaning that the last element